-- 7.21 The amount of dues deducted from SETC-United's members' pay warrants shall be set by SETC-United and changed by the CSU upon written request of SETC-United. - 7.22 Any requirement to join the Union or to pay a fee in lieu of joining the Union shall be governed by the law. - 7.23 SETC-United agrees to indemnify, defend, and hold the CSU harmless against any claim made of any nature and against any suit instituted against the CSU arising from SCO's payroll deductions for SETC-United dues and deductions.
+- 7.21 The amount of dues deducted from SETC-United's members' pay warrants shall be set by SETC-United and changed by the CSU upon written request of SETC-United. - 7.22 Any requirement to join the Union, or to pay a fee in lieu of joining the Union shall be governed by the law. - 7.23 SETC-United agrees to indemnify, defend, and hold the CSU harmless against any claim made of any nature and against any suit instituted against the CSU arising from SCO's payroll deductions for SETC-United dues and deductions.
 In addition, SETC-United agrees to hold the CSU harmless for any error or omission made by the SCO arising from payroll deductions for SETC-United dues, fees and deductions. - 7.24 The CSU shall provide the Union with notice of all new Systemwide CSU Human Resources, Coded Memoranda and Technical letters related to Unit 6 via email.
 The email notice shall indicate the web address where the document may be found.
-Trustee agenda packages shall also be made available via the CSU Board of Trustees website. - 7.25 Upon movement of an employee out of the bargaining unit, the employee may elect to withdraw from SETC-United.
+Trustee agenda packages shall also be made available via the CSU Board of Trustees website. - 7.25 Upon movement of an employee out of the bargaining unit, the employee may elect to withdraw from SETC-United. - 7.26 SETC-United representatives will be informed of the date and time of any new employee orientation program organized by the campus that includes new Unit 6 employees, and shall be provided with an opportunity to present information about SETC-United to new Unit 6 members at some stage during, or immediately following, the campus program.